Emirates retires first Airbus A380

 Is this A380 retirement due to coronavirus?

-There have been rumors that Emirates may retire 40% of its A380 fleet, given how the landscape has changed due to coronavirus.
-This particular A380’s retirement is mostly unrelated to coronavirus, and isn’t unexpected.
+In past months there had been rumors that Emirates may retire 40% of its A380 fleet, given how the landscape has changed due to coronavirus.
+This particular A380’s retirement is unrelated to coronavirus, and isn’t unexpected.

 Emirates plans to keep many of its A380s for about 12 years, as much of Emirates’ fleet was leased for that long.
-This particular A380 would be approaching the 12 year mark this fall, so at this point it makes sense for the airline to just retire the plane now, since it’s not like the airline will be operating anywhere close to capacity in the coming months.
+This particular A380 has just hit the 12 year mark, which is when it was supposed to be retired.
+The only real impact of coronavirus here is that the plane was parked over the summer, a few months ahead of the initial expected retirement.

 Emirates was supposed to retire its first A380 this year all along